 Patients and families will be given masks and are required to wear them at all times while in clinic.
 Our doctors, nurses, and staff will be wearing masks and may also be wearing other protective equipment like face shields, eye protection, or gowns, if needed.

 Our waiting areas are cleaned throughout the day, and all patient rooms are cleaned between each use.

 Because the health and safety of our patients, families, visitors and staff is of utmost importance to us and to prevent the spread of the virus causing COVID-19 illness, please click here to view our policy.

 As CDC, state, and local recommendations for COVID-19 are updated, we recommend using the following trusted resources for commonly asked questions:

-If your child has symptoms such as fever, chills, cough, shortness of breath, or other COVID-19 compatible symptoms, and you want a COVID test, please call the Lurie Children’s COVID-19 Call Center at 312.227.5300.
+If your child has symptoms such as fever, chills, cough, shortness of breath, or other COVID-19 compatible symptoms, please call your doctor’s office.

 Please check the IDPH website for asymptomatic testing sites.